 Windows OS saves passwords or SSID names, every time you connect to a WiFi network.
-The list can become bigger if you travel a lot and to delete the clutter of these save network profiles you have to follow this simple step by step ways as explained below.
+The list can become bigger if you travel a lot and to delete the clutter of these saved network profiles you have to follow the simple step-by-step ways explained below.

 How to (forget)delete WiFi network following simple steps

-Prior to windows 10 version where you could easily go to control panel and delete Wi-Fi network from Manage Wireless Settings, in Windows 10 you need to go to start button, and click settings.
+Prior to Windows 10 version where you could easily go to the control panel and delete the Wi-Fi network from Manage Wireless Settings, in Windows 10 you need to go to the start button, and click settings.

-Clicking Settings button, following screen will appear.
-Here you have to click “Network & Internet” icon .
+Clicking the Settings button, the following screen will appear.
+Here you have to click the “Network & Internet” icon.

 Article continues after advertisement